microsoft/alguidelines/content/NAVPatterns/1-patterns/queries/use-queries-to-detect-duplicate-records/index.md

 title = "use Queries to Detect Duplicate Records" weight = 1340
 +++
-_by Abshishek Ghosh and Bogdan Sturzoiu at Microsoft Development Center Copenhagen**
+_Originally by Abshishek Ghosh and Bogdan Sturzoiu at Microsoft Development Center Copenhagen**
 **_

 ## **Abstract**